reidliu41/qc/README.md

 ## Implementation

-1. Download the repo, apply executable permissions to the script and move `quick_cd_sosdir.sh` and `qck` into the ENV PATH.
+1. Download the repo, apply executable permissions to the script and move `quick_cd_sosdir.sh` and `qck` into the sysetem ENV search PATH(e.g. /usr/local/bin).

 ```
 cd qc